Tuesday, November 8, 2022

 The only knife I made in 2021, made with another old pattern that I decided to start using again.
 Just under 12" long.
 The blade is 3/16 " thick AEB-L steel with a mirror finish.
 Pinecone handle scales are held on with 1/4" stainless tubing.

 The only knife I made in 2022.
-Modified Kiridashi style knife.
+Modified Kiridashi.
 About 6" long, made from N690 steel.

 The only knife I made in 2023.
 Baby Bowie knife.
 About 9" long, made from AEB-L steel with a paper Micarta handle, 1/8" grade 5, titanium pins and 1/4" stainless tubing.